PE & Sport Premium Funding 2017/18

 Schools continue to receive additional sports funding through the PE and Sports Pupil Premium.

-In our school this amounts to £9,199 for 2016-17.
+In our school this amounts to £18,398 for 2017-18.
 We continue to use the funding to develop PE and sport provision across the school.
-As a result, attainment in all aspects of PE (gymnastics, games and dance), has improved.
+As a result, attainment in all aspects of PE, (gymnastics, games and dance), has improved.

-This initiative is being led by the Physical Development Team – Naomi Sealy, Thomas Boxer (Foundation Sports), Dean Harrington and Hansa Debasia.
+This initiative is being led by the Physical Development Team – Naomi Sealy and Thomas Boxer (Foundation Sports).

 We aim to further improve and embed the delivery of high quality PE and sport by school’s staff.
-To extend the breadth and range of activities pupils can engage in at unstructured/extra-curricular parts of the school day.
+To extend the breadth and range of activities pupils can engage in during less structured parts of the school day.
 We also aim to develop wider engagement in competitive sports.
 At Moss Hall Infant School, we also focus on promoting life long physical activity.

 We aim to achieve this by: